forsterseb/BackupMyShit/README.md

 python backup.py -f Filename [-p Path] [-t Interval] python backup.py -h #Help page with explanation of parameters
 ```
-Filename: The file to backup.
+Filename: The file or folder to backup.
 Path: The directory where to store your backups.
-By default the directory of the original file.
+By default the directory of the original file / for folder the parent directory.
 Interval: The time interval in minutes in which the backups should be created.
 By default 5 minutes.

 In the target directory the 'Backups_dir' is created and contains all the backups.

+To stop the script use `ctrl + c`

 ## Future Ideas
 - [ ] Allow backup of whole directories
 - [ ] Windows notification for each created backup

 ### Credit
-Credit for the repo name goes to @EzEren69.
+Credit for the repo name goes to [@EzErenEz](https://github.com/EzErenEz).